-The key is for employers to insist that their supervisors and employees take the time to analyze each job, meet regarding the work, ensure that employees are trained, and then follow procedures to the letter.
+The key is for employers to insist that their supervisors and employees take the time to analyze each iob meet regarding the work ensure that employees are trained, and then follow procedures to the Copyright © 2025 Fisher Phillips LLP.
+All Rights Reserved. jub, meet regarding the work, ensure that employees are trained, and then follow procedures to the letter.
 As an example, electrocutions, falls, and injuries associated with utility poles and tree limbs are always a risk to telecommunications, utility, and construction workers; but even skilled linemen may cut corners when faced with a disaster of the magnitude of a hurricane.